-Development Model
+3.3 Development Model

-The development model refers to the actual software engineering process of the development unit.
+The development model refers to the actual software process of the R&D unit.
 Due to the great variety of businesses and products in the ABB group, there is not much potential for standardization on this level.
-However, the Common Framework provides guidance on how different software lifecycle models (sequential, incremental, evolutionary) are used with the ABB Gate Model and Project Management Model.
+However, the Common Framework provides guidance on how software development models with different lifecycles (sequential, incremental, and evolutionary) are used with the ABB Gate Model and the Project Management Model.